questions to ask before marriage

 10. What kind of social life do you envision for us?

-Does your partner expect you to accompany him to the office parties, to friend’s housewarming and every family gathering?
+So you’re getting married and your to-be husband is a complete social butterfly.
+So ponder this.
+Does your partner expect you to accompany him to office parties, to friend’s housewarming, and every family gathering?
 Can dinner at your aunt’s be skipped for no reason at all?
 What are your expectations when it comes to social life?

 11. How much of our issues will be discussed with others?